Experts-Live-Kenya/Experts-Live-Kenya-2024/Data&AI/A gentle Introduction to Deep Learning/README.md

 ## Session Feedback

-You can share yiur feedback based on the session [here](https://aka.ms/ExpertsLiveKE/speaker-feedback)
+You can share your feedback based on the session [here](https://aka.ms/ExpertsLiveKE/speaker-feedback)